wuyichen24/system-design-interview/problems/Ad_Click_Event_Aggregation_System.md

    - Processes raw data and generate aggregated data.
 - **Recalculation Service**
    - Recalculate the raw data and generate new aggregated data when we discover a major bug.
+- **Reconciliation**
+   - Sort the ad click events by event time in every partition at the end of the day, by using a batch job and reconciling with the real-time aggregation result.

 ## Detailed design
 ### Data Aggregation Service